The University of Wisconsin Press

 Personal Styles in Early Cycladic Sculpture represents the culmination of some thirty-five years of study.
 Pat Getz-Gentle offers here much new material and many fresh insights into a tradition, rooted in the Neolithic period, that spanned most of the third millennium B.C.
 She begins with a review of this tradition, placing particular emphasis on the stages leading to the reclining figure with folded arms that is the unique and quintessential icon of the early Bronze age culture at the center of the Aegean.
 She then focuses on the styles of fifteen carvers, several of whom are identified and discussed here for the first time.
 By introducing little-known pieces attributable to these sculptors, she illuminates various phases of their artistic development.

 Pat Getz-Gentle is the author of Early Cycladic Sculpture: An Introduction; Sculptors of the Cyclades; Early Cycladic Art in North American Collections; and Stone Vessels of the Cyclades in the Early Bronze Age.
 A scholar of cycladic art for several decades, she holds a Ph.D. from Harvard University in classical archaeology and lives in New Haven, Connecticut.
-Jack de Vries, is an artist and lecturer in art history who lives in Alkmaar, Holland.
+Jack de Vries is a lecturer in art history who lives in Alkmaar, Holland.

 Image is a statue of a headless body with arms crossed